The search box

 Number of publications amongst the 10 per cent most often cited publications in the subject area.

-Calculated on the basis of publications published between 2013 and 2016.
 Citations are included up to the date the data is retrieved from Scopus.
 Self-citations are included.
+Calculated on the basis of publications published between 2017 and 2020.
 Weight: 7 per cent.